|Type of record:||Building|

 E. Rose (NLA) 25 April 2005.

-See notes in file of (S10) giving the Ritualist history of this church in the late 19th century.
+Lecture by N. Grove at Cambridge provided additional information on the Ritualist history of this church in the late 19th century.

 E. Rose (NLA) 22 April 2006.